-The University of Rhode Island Computer and Networking HelpDesk is the one-stop center for all tech-related issues at the university.
+The University of Rhode Island Computer and Networking IT Service Desk is the one-stop center for all tech-related issues at the university.
 We provide support for any issue related to eCampus, Sakai, E-mail, Internet connections, wireless, smartphones and tablets, laptops, desktops, and more.

 Follow us on Facebook or Twitter for updates and urgent alerts.